Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-chain-of-food/the-suffocating-skybread/chapter-2.md

 The bombs ceased.
 The sun set and the Godesweets paused their attack.
 When Bitz was certain the floor wouldn't shake again, he started working.

-His wife, Bilara, hopped to meet him.
+His wife, Bilara, hopped in to meet him.
 He'd married his childhood love; his heart still jumped whenever she appeared.

 "Bitz!
 You fool!
 We must leave.
 Away from this war."

 "I won't leave until I have the solution."

 His long teeth carried five flasks at once to the table.
 There he built a setup of metal, burners and measuring tools, more carefully than ever.
 The bombs had ruined a lot of his tools, which now circled his feet in shards.
 He had two, maybe three attempts.
-If those had failed, his laboratory would be empty and he _would_ be a worthless Jurad.
+If those failed, his laboratory would be empty and he _would_ be a worthless Jurad.

 "A solution to what?"

 Bilara hugged and kissed him.
 Without any instruction, she knew exactly which flasks to hand him and when to turn on the heater.

 "Guayn.
 I've studied it over and over, and I think it works because of _ammonia_.
 That substance makes the ground soft, fertile, better suited to growing plants."